AngleWyrm10/VillagerCoins/README.md

 # VillagerCoins
-Minecraft modpack to make villagers use coins instead of emeralds.
+Minecraft modpack to make villagers trade using coins instead of emeralds.

 ### Installation
 This is a modpack, and so it can be installed like any other for a vanilla Minecraft experience with the addition of villagers using coins for trade.